mcaimi/ocp4-signature-verification/README.rst

   spec:
     registrySources:
       insecureRegistries:
-      - nexus-registry.apps.ocp4.sandbox595.opentlc.com
+      - nexus-registry.apps.<ingress domain associated with the openshift cluster>
   status:
     internalRegistryHostname: image-registry.openshift-image-registry.svc:5000

 The MachineConfigOperator monitors that resource for differences and applies the new config when appropriate.

-7) If the image registry created on nexus needs authentication, a pull secret needs to be created and linked to the correct ServiceAccount
+8) If the image registry created on nexus needs authentication, a pull secret needs to be created and linked to the correct ServiceAccount

 .. code:: bash

+  # oc new-project signature-demo
-  # oc create secret docker-registry nexus-pull-secret --docker-server=nexus-registry.apps.ocp4.sandbox595.opentlc.com --docker-username=<username> --docker-password=<password> --docker-email=unused
+  # oc create secret docker-registry nexus-pull-secret --docker-server=nexus-registry.apps.<ingress domain associated with the openshift cluster> --docker-username=<username> --docker-password=<password> --docker-email=unused

 For example, if the 'demo-sa' is used to deploy pods with a deploymentConfig, this pull secret needs to be linked to that SA: